vvshard/methods-enum/README.md

-# attribute macro 'methods_enum::gen'
+# Attribute macro 'methods_enum::gen'
-By signatures from methods without bodies, are formed: an enum with options named as methods tuples, corresponding for them arguments, and bodies for that methods calls for handler method this enum of tuples with parameters.
+Based on method signatures, the following are formed enum with options from argument tuples and the bodies of those methods, with an argument handler method call from that enum.

-This allows the handler method to manipulate the behavior of the methods depending on the context.
+This allows the handler method to control the behavior of the methods depending on the context.

-There are two options syntaxes:
+There are two syntax options:

-1- For case when methods that return a value have the same return type:
+1. For the case where methods returning a value have the same return type:

 `#[methods_enum::gen(`*EnumName*`: `*handler_name*`)]`

 where:
-- *EnumName*: The name of the automatically accepted enumeration.
+- *EnumName*: the name of the automatically generated enum.
-- *handler_name*: name of the handler method
+- *handler_name*: handler method name

-2- For the case of more than one meaningful return type:
+2. In case of more than one meaningful return type:

 `#[methods_enum::gen(`*EnumName*`: `*handler_name*` = `*OutName*`)]`

-where - *OutName*: the name of the automatically retrieved enum with method-named options single-tuples of the return type.
+where:

-In this case, you can also specify default return value expressions in the method signature.
+ - *OutName*: the name of the automatically generated enum with options from single tuples of return types.

-For more details, see the [module documentation](self)
+In this case, you can also specify default return value expressions.